elotusteam/challenges/backend.md

 > Time: 8 hours

-1. Write an authorizing server, use OAuth2 standard protocol.
+1. Write an authorizing server, use [OAuth2](https://oauth.net/2/) standard protocol

-   - Register
+   - Register (just need username and password)
-   - Login
+   - Login (do not require ID token)
    - Revoke token by time

+> Please note: you do not need implement full features OAuth2, just follow our requirements

 2. Write an API handler a form upload file